 - DB2: You may be required to bind the database client software utilities to a DB2 server that is managing the databases you want.
 For more information, see the DB2 installation documentation. - Oracle: In configuring Oracle products to work with ODBC on UNIX systems, you must configure the database names in a tnsnames.ora file on the computer that runs Essbase Integration Server.
-For more information, see the Oracle installation documentation. - OCI: If connection attempts using Oracle OCI fail, be sure that when logged in as the Essbase Integration Services user (the user who installed Integration Services) on the server, you can successfully connect to the Oracle database using SQLPlus.
-The name for the database that works in SQLPlus should work in Essbase Integration Services when referred to as Oracle:Net Service Name (if you are using the things of the oracle oname). - SQL Server: If you try to access an SQL Server database with the Microsoft native ODBC driver when you do not have access permission, SQL Server connects you to the default database and does not notify you.
+For more information, see the Oracle installation documentation.

+OCI: If connection attempts using Oracle OCI fail, be sure that when logged in as the Essbase Integration Services user (the user who installed Integration Services) on the server, you can successfully connect to the Oracle database using SQLPlus.
+The name for the database that works in SQLPlus should work in Essbase Integration Services when referred to as Oracle:Net Service Name (if you are using the the terms) or Oracle:oname (if you are using Oracle onames).

+• SQL Server: If you try to access an SQL Server database with the Microsoft-supplied ODBC driver when you do not have access permission, SQL Server connects you to the default database and does not notify you.
 Configure the ODBC DSN to use the database that you want to access.
 For more information, see the SQL Server documentation.

-If none of the previous suggestions help, proceed to "About ODBC and Connection Problems" on page 43 for an overview of connection problems, then see "Isolating Connection Problems" on page 44.
+If none of the previous suggestions help, proceed to "About ODBC and Connection Problems" on page 45 for an overview of connection problems, then see "Isolating Connection Problems" on page 46.